 The Convention Planning Committee (CPC) is seeking proposals for general convention workshops geared toward parents, family members, and professionals.
 The Youth & Adults Conference Team is looking for engaging self-advocates (individuals with DS age 15 and older) to share their talents, experiences, and perspectives with their peers.
 The NDSC receives more proposals than can be accommodated.
 Due to space and balance in programming, proposals are not guaranteed and are subject to approval by the CPC or Y&A Team.
-Notifications of selection will be made via email by mid-February.
+Notifications of selection will be made via email by late-February.

 Workshop speakers who are selected will be responsible for securing their own travel and hotel arrangements at their own expense.
 Honoraria or speaker fees are not available.
 This policy has allowed the NDSC to keep registration fees affordable and make the convention accessible to all.

 See below for additional tips and suggestions, as well as the links to submission forms.